McConnell, Pelosi homes vandalised after US$2,000 relief fails

 LOUISVILLE: Vandals lashed out at the leaders of the US House and Senate over the holiday weekend, blighting their homes with graffiti and in one case a pig's head as Congress failed to approve an increase in the amount of money being sent to individuals to help cope with the coronavirus pandemic.

-KGO-TV reported that graffiti found on the garage door of the Democratic leader’s home included the phrases “US$2K,” “Cancel rent!” and “We want everything,” apparently referencing Democratic lawmakers’ failed efforts to increase the coronavirus relief checks from US$600 to US$2000.
+KGO-TV reported that graffiti found on the garage door of the Democratic leader’s home included the phrases “US$2K”, “Cancel rent!” and “We want everything”, apparently referencing Democratic lawmakers’ failed efforts to increase the coronavirus relief cheques from US$600 to US$2,000.

-The news station says security cameras surround the three-story brick home in the tony Pacific Heights neighborhood.
+The news station says security cameras surround the three-storey brick home in the Pacific Heights neighbourhood.

 McConnell released a statement on Saturday condemning the vandalism at his home in Louisville.